Americans pay the most for drugs of any high-income country

 3. Cinryze: $44,140.64 for one month

-that occurs in one in 10,000 to one in 50,000 people.
+Cinryze is a C1 inhibitor to prevent attacks in people with hereditary angioedema, a rare condition that occurs in one in 10,000 to one in 50,000 people.
 The attacks involve swelling of the skin, mucous membranes or both.
-They can affect a person's upper respiratory and gastrointestinal tracts and can be fatal
+They can affect a person’s upper respiratory and gastrointestinal tracts and can be fatal.

 Drug maker Shire PLC said in a statement, “Shire is committed to responsibly pricing our products to reflect their value and to help support patient access.
 If the therapy provides a meaningful impact on the lives of patients, if it fulfills that high, unmet need, value is created, and we price our products commensurate with that value.
 This approach also enables us to continue to invest in developing innovative therapies for patients living with rare conditions.”